• Skip to primary navigation

 How do Health Care Providers Test for Hepatitis B?

 Testing for Hepatitis B involves the measurement of several Hepatitis B virus (HBV)-specific antigens and antibodies.
-Different serologic “markers” or combinations of markers are used to identify different phases of HBV infection and to determine whether a patient has acute or chronic HBV infection, is immune to HBV due to prior infection or vaccination, or is susceptible to infection.
+Different serologic “markers” or combinations of markers are used to identify different phases of HBV infection.
+They can determine whether a patient has acute or chronic HBV infection, is immune to HBV due to prior infection or vaccination, or is susceptible to infection.

 For more information on Hepatitis B, and to find out if you are at risk for Hepatitis B, visit the CDC’s Hepatitis B Page.